daxa-ai/pebblo/docs/gh_pages/docs/introduction.md

 Pebblo has two components.

-1. Pebblo Daemon - a REST api application with topic-classifier, entity-classifier and reporting
+1. Pebblo Server - a REST api application with topic-classifier, entity-classifier and reporting
 1. Pebblo Safe DataLoader - a thin wrapper to Gen-AI framework's data loaders

 `Pebblo Safe DataLoader` currently support Langchain framework.
 Support for other frameworks like LlamaIndex, Haystack will be added in the upcoming releases.